nliulab/HRnV-Calc/README.md

 The HRnV-Calc software is available freely on GitHub under the [GNU GPL (v3 or later)](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

 ### Installation
-To begin, please download and install [Matlab](https://www.mathworks.com/) (2017b or higher) (required Matlab Toolboxes: Signal Processing Toolbox, Statistics and Machine Learning Toolbox, Neural Network Toolbox, and Image Processing Toolbox)
+To begin, please download and install [Matlab](https://www.mathworks.com/) (2017b or higher) (required Matlab Toolboxes: Signal Processing Toolbox, Statistics and Machine Learning Toolbox, Deep Learning Toolbox, and Image Processing Toolbox)

 Before using the GUIs and HRnV analysis provided by HRnV-Calc, users need to install PCST for the core signal analysis and HRV toolkits that HRnV-Calc depends on.
 Users may use the installation script – [‘Install_Dependency.m’](./Install_Dependency.m) included in HRnV-Calc to automatically download and install PCST.